 PRIVATE JOHN MARY PAUL; U.S. ARMY

-April 10, 1925 (Quebec, Canada) – December 21, 1944; 19 years old
+DOB/DOD: April 10, 1925 (Quebec, Canada) – December 21, 1944; 19 years old

-Unmarried
+MARITAL STATUS: Unmarried

-Enlisted April 3, 1944
+ENLISTMENT: April 3, 1944

-Unit: Medical Department, 193rd General Hospital
+UNIT: Medical Department, 193rd General Hospital

-Born to William D. (1896-1975) and Marie H. Doucet Paul (1897-1985).
-Sisters Theresa (1921-2004), Bertha H. Paul Fredette (1922-2011), Mary.
-M (1922-1983), Gabriele Paul Fontaine (1923-2006), Eugenie “Jean” Paul Lussier (1926-1983), Madeline Paul Lepine (1928-2009), Frances Paul Leroux (1931-), and Cecile Paul Donellan Potter (1932-).
+FAMILY: Born to William D. (1896-1975) and Marie H. Doucet Paul (1897-1985).
+Eight sisters, Theresa Paul Bonenfant (1921-2004), Bertha H. Paul Fredette (1922-2011), Mary.
+M (1922-1983), Gabriele Paul Fontaine (1923-2006), Eugenie “Jean” Paul Lussier (1926-1983), Madeleine Paul Lepine (1928-2009), Frances Paul Leroux (1931-), and Cecile Paul Donellan Potter (1932-).

 From The Norwalk Hour January 18, 1945